tomkerkhove/toc/proposals/keda.md

 **Description:**

-Deploying applications on Kubernetes has become super simple, but that's only where it begins.
-As a platform gains more momentum, it has to survive and adapt - Autoscaling is an important aspect to achieve this.
+Deploying applications on Kubernetes has become trivial, but that's only where it begins.
+As a platform gains more momentum, it has to survive and adapt - Autoscaling is an important aspect to accomplish this.

 While Kubernetes provides application autoscaling out-of-the-box with Horizontal Pod Autoscalers (HPA), it is sometimes too limited as it only covers resource metrics while often you want to scale on external metrics instead.
-In reality that means you have to deploy 3r party metric adapters based on the system you depend on, but you can only run one in the same cluster and have to manage it.
+In reality, that means you have to deploy 3r party metric adapters based on the system you depend on, but you can only run one in the same cluster and have to manage it.

-In 2019, Kubernetes Event-driven Autoscaling (KEDA) was launched by Microsoft and Red Hat to build an open application-oriented scaling mechanism that is vendor-agnostic and acts as an external metric aggregater which allows you to scale on a variety of external metrics for different vendors.
+In 2019, Kubernetes Event-driven Autoscaling (KEDA) was launched by Microsoft and Red Hat to build an open application-oriented scaling mechanism that is vendor-agnostic and acts as an external metric aggregater which allows you to use 0-to-n scaling based on a variety of external metrics for different vendors.
+On November 19th, 2019 KEDA v1.0 has been released which makes it production-ready and provides enterprise-grade security.

 With Kubernetes Event-driven Autoscaling (KEDA) we aim to make application autoscaling super simple, regardless of the data source that you are using, by abstracting away the metric adapters and allowing KEDA customers to only focus on their scaling needs of their platform.

-Key points:
-  - Full-stack or dev & ops approach
+Customers can describe how their workloads, deployments or jobs, should scale based on the criteria and deploy it as a first-class resource on Kubernetes and that's it - Kubernetes Event-driven Autoscaling (KEDA) handles the rest.

+Instead of reinventing the wheel, Kubernetes Event-driven Autoscaling (KEDA) is extending Kubernetes - When a workload has to scale from 0-to-n instances, it will automatically create an  Horizontal Pod Autoscalers (HPA) until there is no work left and it gets removed again.

+Kubernetes Event-driven Autoscaling (KEDA) provides production-grade security by supporting pod identities, like Azure AD Pod Identity, to avoid secret management and allow for authentication re-use across multiple scalers.
+This allows existing deployments to run under the same minimal permissions while KEDA scalers can use higher-priviledged authentication to gain the required metrics.
+With this approach, we allow developers to focus on their workload while ops manages the authentication & configuration of the autoscaling, although it can be managed end-to-end by a full-stack as well.

 Example:
   Buildpacks are application build tools that provide a higher level of abstraction compared to Dockerfiles.